-Project goal: Offer free public presentations featuring writers, researchers, artists and adventurers, to spark learning and dynamic conversation in a historic Yosemite high country setting.
+Project goal: Offer free public presentations featuring writers, researchers, artists and adventurers, to spark learning and dynamic conversation.

-Why this work matters: This long-running educational series in Tuolumne Meadows offers an opportunity for park staff, volunteers and visitors to explore topics rooted not only in Yosemite and the Sierra, but also in global conversations about science, conservation and our connections to the natural world.
+Why this work matters: This long-running educational series, traditionally held in Tuolumne Meadows, offers an opportunity for park staff, volunteers and visitors to explore topics rooted not only in Yosemite and the Sierra Nevada, but also in global conversations about science, conservation and our connections to the natural world.

-How your support helps: Your donation will support the continued success of a popular Yosemite program that gives visitors opportunities to engage in learning and discussion about public lands, stewardship values and our relationship to the natural world.
+How your support helps: Your gifts support a popular Yosemite program that creates opportunities to learn about public lands, stewardship values and our relationship to the natural world.

 Partnering with Yosemite National Park.